DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 All case management systems should be designed to meet the needs of a diverse range of users.
 This includes those with different physical, cultural or learning needs.

-Tools and systems must be user -centred and be:
+Tools and systems must be user-centred and be:

 * easy to understand
 * easy to use